nob13/play_module_template/Readme.md

 Note:
 - There is no sample application, provide your own.
 - You have to change "organisation", "appName" and "appVersion" inside project-code/project/Build.scala
+- You are free to rename the `project-code` directory.
+This is just the starting point where to put in your library code.
+IntelliJ is using the name of this directory as the project name

 Build it using `using play publishLocal` inside `project-code`